MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/assign-licenses-to-users.md

 ::: moniker-end

+## Assign licenses to  Guest users

+1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=850628" target="_blank">Active users</a> page.

+2. Select the boxes next to the names of the Guest user you want to add licenses for.

+3. Click on the **Edit Product Licenses**

+4. Assign the desired license.

 ## What you need to know about assigning licenses to users

 - You must be a Global admin, Billing admin, License admin, or User management admin.
 For more information, see [About Office 365 admin roles](../add-users/about-admin-roles.md).